Being a newbie and starting a new life, and moving to Hong Kong is at once exhilarating, daunting, and stressful.

 There are things you need to think about when you’re buying furniture in this city, especially if you’re a newbie.

-Also, in the article, you’ll find our top five recommendations for where to get the best and most stylish stuff in town.
+In the article, you’ll find our top five recommendations for where to get the best and most stylish stuff in town.

 You can get your hands on Scandinavian chic without visiting IKEA, art deco-style design classics, 2nd hand planet-saving furniture in the places we recommend.